• Skip to main content

 7. Venture Capital

-Venture Capital (VC) is usually suitable for high growth business, usually those in technology, fintech, creative industries etc.
+Venture Capital (VC) is usually suitable for high-growth businesses, usually those in technology, fintech, creative industries etc.

-Due to the high risk and high reward potential, the valuations of such businesses is the subject of much debate.
+Due to the high risk and high reward potential, the valuations of such businesses are the subject of much debate.

-VC funders also want a significant stake, usually one of significant influence (>20% holding).
+VC funders also want a significant stake, usually of significant influence (>20% holding).

-As such, they have a huge amount of pressure to deliver a return on the money they might be investing in your venture and will have a strict timetable for when to exit your business too.
-Usually within a 5-year timescale.
+As such, they have a massive amount of pressure to deliver a return on the money they might be investing in your venture and will have a strict timetable for when to exit your business, too, usually within a 5-year timescale.

 Only businesses with significant high growth potential should go anywhere near venture capital funding.